HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

     -dxPassword <value>
     ```

+    Use this attribute to allow users to overwrite files on the local system or server without being prompted for `OVERWRITE-SERVER` or `OVERWRITE-LOCAL` confirmation:

+    ```shell
+    -o, --allow-overwrite
+    ```

 -   **Required options for LiveSync Push Theme**

     Use this attribute to specify the Theme System Name of the theme created under DX server: